jeffreybiles/phoenix-tutorial-website/lib/book/contents/1- Elixir Crash Course/03- Defining Functions.md

 > **Captain's Log: Scope**

 > Scope can be a scary word, but here's a basic way to think about it.
-If you're in your living room, and you say "I would like to sit on the couch", you don't have to specify which of the millions of couches you're sitting on.
-You're in the living room scope, so when you're trying to think of couches, the one in the living room comes to mind first.
-It's the same reason that if you talk to someone in the United States about "the civil war", they'll immediately think of the American Civil War, not the Spanish Civil War, the American Revolution, or Marvel Comic's Civil War (tm).
-That's because they're scoped to the United States[^2].
+If you're in your ship's common room, and you say "I would like to sit on the couch", you don't have to specify which of the millions of couches you're sitting on.
+You're in the common room scope, so when you're trying to think of couches, the one in the ship's common room comes to mind first.

+> It's the same reason that if you talked to someone in the old United States about "the civil war", they'll immediately think of the American Civil War, not the Spanish Civil War, the American Revolution, or the Klingon Civil War.
+That's because they're scoped to the United States.

 > Scope isn't as big a deal in Elixir as it is in Object-Oriented languages, but it's still important to understand.

-[^2]: (Okay, maybe some nerds here are scoped to Marvel Comics.
-I won't judge.)
+---

 The rest of our `recombine` function is just like what we previously did directly in the interpreter.